adrianHards/template-hasura-graphql/README.md

 [Hasura](https://hasura.io/docs/latest/index/) is a GraphQL engine that connects to your databases and automatically generates a GraphQL API based on your database schema.

+### What is an API again?
+An API serves as an intermediary between different applications, facilitating their communication.
+In this context, it connects a React client to a backend server managing a Postgres database.
+This communication can involve requests such as data retrieval, subscription, or mutation.

+Web APIs have endpoints, [URLs](https://www.ibm.com/docs/en/cics-ts/5.3?topic=concepts-components-url#dfhtl_uricomp) through which we can access the API.
+Here, these endpoints serve as access points for sending GraphQL queries; the React app sends [HTTP requests](https://www.ibm.com/docs/en/cics-ts/5.3?topic=protocol-http-requests) to the API, which then interacts with the database.

+Hasura is used to automate the generation of a GraphQL API based on the Postgres database schema.
+The database schema acts as a "blueprint," defining how data relates to other tables or models within the database.
+The backend server hosts the GraphQL API.

 ## Getting Started

 ### Prerequisites